Even shorter quantum circuit for phase estimation on early fault-tolerant quantum computers with applications to ground-state energy estimation: Introduction

 The answer to Question (a) is given by \cref{thm:qcels_simple}.
 Roughly speaking, when $p_0>0.71$, we may choose a proper $\delta>0$ so that the maximal runtime is $T_{\max}=N\tau=\delta/\epsilon$, and the global minima to \cref{eq:loss_intro} can estimate $\lambda_0$ to precision $\delta/T_{\max}=\epsilon$ ($\bmod\ [-\pi/\tau,\pi/\tau)$).
 Moreover, when $Z_n$ is sufficiently concentrated around its expectation and as $p_0\to 1$, $\delta$ can be chosen to be arbitrarily small.
 Therefore the maximal runtime (and the circuit depth) can be continuously reduced as the input state approaches an exact eigenstate, and QCELS maintains the desirable behavior of the Hadamard test when $p_0<1$.

 To address Question (b), we can start from a small value of $\tau$ which allows us to estimate $\lambda_0$ to precision $\delta/(N\tau)$.
 If $\delta,N$ are fixed, then this estimate can only reach limited precision.
 Similar to the binary search strategy for refining the estimate of the eigenvalues~\cite{LinTong2020a,LinTong2022,dong2022ground}, we can refine this estimate by increasing the maximal runtime.
 Specifically, we can multiply $\tau$ by constant and repeat the process with fixed $\delta, N$.
-To reach $T_{\max}=N\tau=\delta/\epsilon$ we only need to repeat the process for $\log_2(\delta/(N\epsilon))$ times.
+We only need to repeat the process for $J=\log_2(\delta/(N\epsilon))$ times.
+At the last step, we have $\tau_J=\delta/(N\epsilon)$ and the maximal circuit depth is $T_{\max}=N\tau_J=\delta/\epsilon$.
 This procedure is called the \textit{multi-level QCELS} and is described by \cref{alg:main}.
 According to \cref{thm:main}, when $p_0\approx 1$, we may choose $\delta=\Theta(\sqrt{1-p_0})\ll 1$ and estimate $\lambda_0$ to precision $\epsilon$.
 The maximal runtime is $T_{\max}=N\tau=\delta/\epsilon$, and the total cost is $\widetilde{\Or}(\delta^{-1}\epsilon^{-1})$.
 Both \cref{thm:main} and numerical results verify that \cref{alg:main} satisfies the desired properties (1)(2)(3) at the beginning of the paper.
 In particular, the circuit depth can be continuously adjusted by the parameter $\delta$ (see a comparison of the theoretical circuit depth of different methods in Fig \ref{fig:theory}.), and the algorithm satisfies the Heisenberg-limited scaling for all choices of $\delta$ within the allowed range determined by $p_0$ and the noise level due to measurements.